Margaret Brundage: Career

 In 1932 Brundage was looking for more work, and found herself at the office of Farnsworth Wright, then editor of the weird fiction magazine Weird Tales.
 Brundage began working for Wright by doing a few covers for his side publication Oriental Stories, later known as The Magic Carpet.
 Wright was so impressed with these that he hired Brundage to draw for Weird Tales.
-Over the period from 1933 to 1938, Brundage executed cover art, first for then, famously, for Weird Tales.
+Over the period from 1933 to 1938, Brundage executed cover art for Weird Tales.
 She was the most frequently-appearing cover artist on Weird Tales during her stint with the magazine.
 Her first cover appeared on the September 1932 issue; she created covers for 39 straight issues from June 1933 to August 1936.
-Her last original cover was for the Jan.
-1945 issue, for a total of 66 original-artwork covers.
+Her last original cover was for the January 1945 issue, for a total of 66 original-artwork covers.
 (The total of 67, often cited in sources, includes a repeat of that final 1945 cover on the November 1953 issue.)
 She was paid $90 per cover—enough to support herself, her son, and her invalid mother (died 1940).
 From 1936 through 1938, Brundage often alternated with others as cover artist; Virgil Finlay was her chief competitor.

 Brundage's art frequently featured damsels in distress in various states of full or partial nudity; her whipping scenes were especially noteworthy and controversial.
 Her sensual images usually illustrated scenes from the pieces chosen by editor Farnsworth Wright as cover stories; her work was so popular among readers that some WT writers, like Seabury Quinn, cannily included scenes in their stories that would make good Brundage covers, since cover feature stories earned their authors more money.